-Organic Triphala by Himalaya: another Ayurvedic herb I use frequently when my digestive system gets a bit sluggish, especially for traveling.
-Triphala is an Ayurvedic herb used as a colon cleanser, digestive aid, diuretic, and laxative.
+Organic Triphala by Himalaya: another Ayurvedic herb I use frequently when my digestive system gets a bit sluggish, especially before/during and after traveling.
+Triphala is an Ayurvedic herb used as a colon cleanser, digestive aid, diuretic, and gentle laxative.
 It has been studied and “holds potential in improving GI symptoms and may be a valuable and effective addition to standard treatment of IBS.”
 But that’s not all.
 Clinical research shows that it’s effective for several clinical uses like appetite stimulation (personally I’ve never noticed this side-effect), antioxidant, antibacterial, anti-inflammatory, antineoplastic (prevents tumors), adaptogenic (helps the body adapt to stress), chemoprotective, hypoglycemic (I wouldn’t recommend that a diabetic take this herb without discussing with their physician) radioprotective and prevention of dental carries (research here). *Triphala may affect platelet function in people taking blood thinning medication (research here), so it’s best to avoid doing the self-diagnosing on Dr. Google and work with a qualified health care practitioner, especially if you are on ANY medication.
 Can’t stress that enough.

 Enzymedica Digest Gold with ATPro: Enzymedica is a trusted and #1 selling brand when it comes to digestive enzymes.
 Digestive enzymes promote ideal nutrient bioavailability and absorption of protein, carbohydrates, fat, fiber and dairy products.
 The first time I bought enzymes I was a bit taken back by the price (you might be to).
 But it’s easy to feel the difference enzymes can make and then realize that it’s worth it.
 My sensitive belly can’t live without enzymes, especially when I eat a combination of food that is challenging for my gut to breakdown.
 I love to have these in my purse when I dine out because that’s when things can get sticky from a food perspective (and I like to enjoy myself).
 Another good research-based brand is Pure Encapsulations Digestive Enzymes and the price might be a big more palatable.
 Yes, all my puns are food-related and I’m totally unapologetic about that!